-- Tatyana McFadden makes history at Chicago Marathon
+- Tatyana McFadden makes marathon return in Chicago

 Born with spina bifida in St Petersburg, Russia, McFadden was raised in an orphanage, where without a wheelchair, she was left to walk using her hands for the next six years.

-In 1994, she was adopted by Debbie McFadden, who was working as the commissioner of disabilities for the USA’s health department, moved to the USA and took up Paralympic Sport to help regain her health.
+In 1994, she was adopted by Debbie McFadden, who was working as the commissioner of disabilities for the USA’s health department, moved to the USA and took up sport to help regain her health.

-At the end of 2013, McFadden graduated from University and set herself a new target to qualify for the US Nordic skiing team for the Sochi 2014 Paralympic Winter Games.
+At the end of that year, McFadden graduated from University – she also set herself a new target to qualify for the US Nordic skiing team for the Sochi 2014 Paralympic Winter Games.

 She not only made the team, but won a silver medal in the 1km cross-country sprint.

-She missed the 2015 IPC Athletics World Championships but still found time to set new world records in the 400m, 800m and 1,500m.
+She missed the 2015 World Championships but still found time to set new world records in the 400m, 800m and 1,500m T54.
 She also won a Laureus Sports Award.